mgravell/DraftBlogs/Pipelines/Part2.md

-# Pipelines Part 2 - Pipes
+# Pipelines Part 2 - Pipes and Writers

 In part 1 we had a look at what problems attempt to solve and introduced the "memory pool".
 So now let's see what we can do with it by introducing the "pipe" and comparing it to the familiar `Stream`.
 Before we can do that we need to define some configuration options (`PipeOptions`) - the most important of which is : the `MemoryPool`: